Return is shown net of fees. See performance below for additional disclosure.

 - 45-55 stocks

 - Equal-weighted approach – All new stock positions typically enter the portfolio at 2% position sizes.
 This construction is designed to reduce excessive stock-specific risk while allowing for the freedom to participate on the upside.

 - Fund will take a broadly neutral weight relative to the U.S. and international exposure found in the benchmark

 Inception Date: 2.28.1998.
 The performance information depicted above represents Cambiar’s Global Equity Composite.
 Returns are presented gross (g) and net (n) of management fees.
 For the periods of 2013 to 2017, the gross returns reflect accounts with both gross and “pure” gross performance.
 Gross returns are reduced by transaction costs.
 “Pure” gross returns do not reflect the deduction of any expenses, including transaction costs.
 “Pure” gross returns are applicable to separately managed accounts that are part of broker-affiliated or broker-sponsored programs, including wrap programs, that waive commission costs or bundle fees including commissions (SMAs).
 “Pure” gross returns are supplemental information.
-Net returns are reduced by transaction costs and actual investment advisory fees and other expenses that may be incurred in the management of the account.
-Net of fees performance reflects a blended fee schedule of all accounts within the Global Equity Composite.
-SMAs often incur bundled fees, charged by the wrap sponsor or affiliated broker, that may include transaction costs, investment management, portfolio monitoring, consulting services, and custody fees.
-Net returns for SMAs are calculated by deducting the investment advisory fees from the client’s account as reported by the wrap sponsor or affiliated broker, or as received by Cambiar.
+Net returns are reduced by transaction costs and model investment advisory fees and other expenses that may be incurred in the management of the account.
+Net returns are calculated by subtracting the highest strategy fee (0.60% annually/0.05% monthly).
+The management fee schedule for separate accounts managed to the Global Equity strategy is as follows: 0.60% on the first $25 million; 0.50% on the next $50 million; 0.35% thereafter.
 Cambiar clients may incur actual fee rates that are greater or less than the rate reflected in this performance summary.
 Fees will vary based on the assets in the accounts.
 Returns are reported in U.S. dollars.